Haakon Arntzen: Political career

+Indecent assault charge

+Arntzen was criminally charged with the indecent assault of two teenage girls in the 1970s.

 On May 13, 2005, Arntzen was convicted of three counts of indecent assault.
 The Official Opposition sought, but failed, to earn unanimous consent of the Legislative Assembly to call upon Arntzen to resign.
 Though Arntzen was not present for the vote, the government denied unanimity, with Yukon Premier Dennis Fentie stating that the motion was premature as Arntzen had neither been sentenced, nor stated whether or not he intended to appeal the verdict.
 The media also called upon Arnzten to resign - or for Fentie to support his expulsion from the Assembly.
 Fentie never publicly called for Arntzen to resign.